 Go figure: one of my favorite English mystery writers is . . . a Texan?
 Yes, it’s true.
-The biographical blurbs in the back of Deborah Crombie‘s English mystery novels insist that she was born and lives in Texas.
-As an American myself, I can’t claim to be the final authority on the Englishness of Crombie’s narrative prose and dialogue, but I’ve spent enough time in the UK and with British friends not to be too easily fooled, and I’ll be damned if I can find any cultural or linguistic flaws in her writing.
-And I appear to be in good company, as Deborah Crombie has twice won the British mystery writers’ top award for her novels.
+The biographical blurb in the back of Deborah Crombie‘s English mystery novels insist that she was born and lives in Texas.
+As an American myself, I can’t claim to be the final authority on the Englishness of Crombie’s narrative prose and dialogue.
+But I’ve spent enough time in the UK and with British friends not to be too easily fooled, and I’ll be damned if I can find any cultural or linguistic flaws in her writing.
+I appear to be in good company, too.
+Deborah Crombie has twice won the top award from the British mystery writers’ association.

 Now May You Weep is a stellar crime novel by a writer at the height of her powers.
 It’s an exceptionally fine read.

 As Wikipedia notes, “Deborah Crombie (née Darden) is an American author of the Duncan Kincaid / Gemma James mystery series set in the United Kingdom.
 Crombie was raised in Richardson, Texas, and has lived in the United Kingdom.
 She now lives in McKinney, Texas.
 Crombie studied biology at Austin College” and writing at Tarrant County College.
 Ironically, she ranks among the top English mystery writers.